hashicorp/terraform-provider-azurerm/website/docs/r/netapp_volume.html.markdown

 * `kerberos_enabled` - (Optional) Enable to allow Kerberos secured volumes.
 Requires appropriate export rules.

 ~> **NOTE:** `kerberos_enabled` requires that the parent `azurerm_netapp_account` has a *valid* AD connection defined.
-If the configuration is invalid, the volume will still be created but in an failed state.
+If the configuration is invalid, the volume will still be created but in a failed state.
 This requires manually deleting the volume and recreating it again via Terraform once the AD configuration has been corrected.

 * `key_vault_private_endpoint_id` - (Optional) The Private Endpoint ID for Key Vault, which is required when using customer-managed keys.
 This is required with `encryption_key_source`.
 Changing this forces a new resource to be created.